PNM plan creates zero jobs, creates dangerous risks for New Mexicans

 “PNM’s coal is not good for business or workers,” explains Tom Solomon, co-coordinator of 350.org New Mexico.
 “Why do our rates keep going up?
 Because PNM relies on inefficient old technology, and it is costing New Mexican families and businesses.
 Clean and affordable energy and energy efficiency are already creating more jobs and economic benefits for New Mexicans.
 We are sympathetic to the coal workers and miners.
-But let's be clear, it is PNM's own plan (called BHP2022) to close the San Juan coal mine in 2019, laying off 400 miners.
+But let's be clear, it is PNM's own plan (called BHP2022) to stockpile coal and cease mining in 2019, which would presumably lay off those mineworkers.
 Let’s get them re-trained in a growing new-energy economy.”

 Coal's dwindling prospects reflect several main factors: the uneconomic costs of coal — including rising fuel costs, the unreliability of the San Juan plant, and the soaring operations and maintenance costs at an aging plant; the increasing weight of environmental regulations, including new standards limiting carbon pollution, mercury emissions and other toxic pollutants; steadily increasing energy efficiency, and the surging installations of renewable energy at low costs to customers.